 Situated in the western Balkan peninsula of Europe, Bosnia and Herzegovina boasts a blend of East and West, stemming from its Ottoman and Austro-Hungarian history.
+Expats moving to Bosnia and Herzegovina will enjoy exploring its historic sites, charming towns and gorgeous landscapes.
 Bosnia occupies the northern and central parts of the country, while Herzegovina occupies the much smaller south and southwest.
-Historic sites, charming towns and gorgeous landscapes abound in this unique country.

 Living in Bosnia and Herzegovina as an expat